logzio/jaeger-logzio/README.md

 Then navigate to http://localhost:8080 .

 ### Changelog

+- v1.0.5
+  - Update logzio-go (v1.0.3 -> v1.0.5)
+  - Fix region code bug + test for it

 - v1.0.4
   - Logzio-go -> 1.0.3

 - v1.0.3
   - Support for in memory queue
   - Added gzip compression

 - v1.0.2
   - Changed the default queue directory from ~/tmp -> $HOME/tmp
   - Changed custom queue directory validation to be windows compatible

 - v1.0.1
    - Support for custom queue directory

 - v1.0.0 - **Breaking Changes**
    - Support for searching traces by tags is affected by the introduction of new tags.
    - Static image versions of Jaeger components (1.18)
    - Fix empty tags bug
        - Since the deprecation of TChannel in version 1.16, it is necessary to use gRPC reporter protocol when running a standalone Jaeger agent. - see "Run Jaeger agent"
 - v0.0.3
    - Fix x509 certificate issue